01xJoao/To-Do-List/README.md

 ###Instructions

-Import the database to a MySQL application.
+Import the database to a MySQL tool.

 Rename the folder to todolist.